 There are over 1,300 food bank centres in our network.
 The services provided by food banks may vary from area to area as they react to the needs of their community to provide help and support to local people in crisis.

-Non-perishable in-date food is donated by the public at a range of places, such as schools, churches and business, as well as supermarket collection points.
-It is then sorted into boxes by over 40,000 volunteers, to be given to people in need.
+Non-perishable, in-date food is donated by the public at a range of places, such as schools, churches, and businesses, as well as supermarket collection points.
+It is then sorted into emergency food parcels by more than 28,000 volunteers, to be given to people in crisis.

-Care professionals such as doctors, health visitors, schools and social workers identify people in crisis and issue them with a foodbank voucher.
-This entitles them to receive a foodbank parcel of three days’ nutritionally balanced, non-perishable food from their local food bank.
+Care professionals such as health visitors, staff at schools and social workers identify people in crisis and issue them with a food bank voucher.
+This means people can receive a food bank parcel of three days’ nutritionally balanced, non-perishable food from their local food bank.

 Our food bank network helps people break free from poverty by providing additional support to help people resolve the crises they’re facing so that they don’t need to use a food bank again in the future.
 This could include things like debt advice, mental health support, or benefits guidance .
 Food banks rely on the support of their local communities to support people in crisis.
 Find your nearest food bank here.